-$$y{it} = \beta_1 SEER{home} + \beta_2 Controls + \sigma{st} + \varepsilon{it}.$$ strictness in the firm's home country (h) in year t.
+$$y{it} = \beta_1 SEER{ht} + \beta_2 Controls + \sigma{st} + \varepsilon{it}.$$

+The following dependent variables measure the amount of pollution by firm i in year t: logged global emissions of CO2, logged emissions in the home country, logged total emissions in all foreign countries, and total foreign emissions as a percentage of global emissions.21 Our main variable of interest is SEER{ht}, the combined variable capturing environmental policy and enforcement strictness in the firm's home country h in year t.
 We include as control variables logged firm assets, the share of foreign assets, and logged GDP in the home country.
 In addition, to capture any industry-specific trends in emissions that might confound the changes in country-level regulations targeting specific industries, we include industry-year (σ{st}) fixed effects.
-Standard errors are clustered by firm.17
+Standard errors are clustered by firm.22